 When choosing a bra to wear under a light-colored or sheer shirt, choose a nude bra or a color that is close to your skin tone.
 That will help the bra show up less than if you picked pure white.
 If you are wearing a black top that has a low neckline and movement could reveal the edges of your bra, the best color is black.

 Visible Panty Lines are a fashion faux pas.
 Rid yourself of the VPL curse forever.
-When wearing form-fitting garments, opt for the Curvy Couture “whisper light” signature panties.
+When wearing form-fitting garments, opt for any of our Curvy Couture panties.
 The bonding technology allows panties to lie flat against the body without digging.

 Yes, some panties have additional support built into the front panel of the panty.
-Take a look at Curvy Couture “Whisper light” signature bonded panties.
-These panties have a light front panel for shaping and bonded edges that lie flat against the body for a smooth, seamless shape.
+Take a look at any of our panties.
+They have a double lined front panel for shaping and bonded edges that lie flat against the body for a smooth, seamless shape.

 While every body type is different, you can expect that a boy short would fit close to the body with the waistband hitting just above the hip bone.
 The leg should hit about 1" on the leg.
 While the hipster is also a close fitting garment the waist is meant to sit at the top of the hip bone and the leg opening should fall in the natural crease where your hip and leg meet.
 The biggest difference in these two bodies is the "side seam."
 A boy short will typically have a 6-7" side, and the hipster typically has a 3-4" side.